Sexworkers' Critique of Swedish Prostitution Policy

 This stance is not a mask for being

 "pro-prostitution".
-It is about ensuring the rights of sex workers.
+It is about protecting the rights of sex workers.

 Petra Östergren May 2015